 Contact Dr. Aleshia Hayes, Assistant Professor of Learning Technologies.

 - Team Science (TSci) is a multidisciplinary field that concentrates on the interpersonal, intrapersonal, organizational, physical, environmental, technological, societal, and political contextual factors in the workplace.
 Team Science touches on the collaborative functioning of teams and small groups in the workplace, often involving cross-disciplinary and cross-functional groups.

-Contact Dr. John Turner, Assistant Professor
+Contact Dr. John Turner, Associate Professor